Queue-Fair/iOS/README.md

 ### To test the iOS Adapter

+We RECOMMEND you run both the tests in this section after any update to your app that could affect the operation of your Queue-Fair Adapter, including changes you make in the Portal, updates to packages or pods used in your app code, SDK updates, XCode updates or operating system updates.
+If you have a release test matrix, add both these quick tests to it.
 Use a queue that is not in use on other pages/apps, or create a new queue for testing.

 #### Testing SafeGuard
 Make sure your code uses the correct queue System Name, and that the Queue is set to SafeGuard.